harrisonlab/phytophthora_fragariae/README.md

 E) From ORF fragments - Signal peptide & RxLR motif
 F) From ORF fragments - Hmm evidence of WY domains
 G) From ORF fragments - Hmm evidence of RxLR effectors
+H) From ORF fragments - Hmm evidence of CRN effectors

 ##A) From Augustus gene models - Signal peptide & RxLR motif